ualers/SoftwareAI/README.md

 # Update

+###  After completing the various tests, we will create the SoftwareAI interface, in V 2.0.0 we intend to launch without intracommunication between the teams, however everything will be in the same interface, something similar to CrewAI but native for Windows and in the future for Linux ***(06/11/2024)***  SoftwareAI N/A

 ### Launch of ByteManager, initially part of the Company Owner, the objective is to control and manage all steps of all teams ***(15/10/2024)***  SoftwareAI 0.1.7